doctrine/orm/docs/en/reference/dql-doctrine-query-language.rst

         ['id' => 23],
     ]

-In this case, you can use scalar column hydration to "flatten" it into a one-dimensional array like this:
+In this case, you can use the scalar column hydration to reduce the result into a one-dimensional array like this:

 .. code-block:: php